 Optical Technician Education Requirements and Career Information

-Optical technicians, sometimes called optical mechanics, work in laboratories to produce prescription lenses for eyeglasses and contact lenses.
+Optical technicians, also known as ophthalmic lab technicians, work in laboratories to produce prescription lenses for eyeglasses and contact lenses.
 They also produce lenses for optical instruments, such as binoculars and telescopes.
-Some optical technicians receive on-the-job training while others acquire their training through programs offered at vocational schools and community colleges.
+Most optical technicians receive on-the-job training, while others acquire their skills through programs offered at vocational schools and community colleges.

 Optical Technician Education Requirements